Chestnut45/theseus/README.md

     // sprite.Render(...) or something
 }

+// Iterate all objects with at least both component types for (auto&&[objectID, collider, transform] : scene.Each<Collider, Transform>()) {
+    // ...
+}

-// Iterate all objects in the scene for (auto&&[objectID, object] : scene.EachObject())
+// Iterate all objects in the scene, regardless of components for (auto&&[objectID, object] : scene.EachObject())
 {
     // Collect only objects with no children